ahstat/ahstat.github.io/_posts/2014-6-21-Deascent.md

 In the general case, ok with the sphere, but in general the maps Exp, Log are local only, must sum over all possible paths?
 Etc not so straightforward.
 Better only to get $$2$$ cases (Euclidian and spherical).
 Here: https://ronnybergmann.net/mvirt/manifolds/Hn.html Very good to get Euclidian, sphere, hyperbolic, and we can see how to do torus.

+Look the EDO linked with those steps, not so difficult:
++: close to what is done, so allows to compare dynamic systems and see if it already exists.
+Possible to solve it in special cases!
+-: probably cannot be solved in general

 ## General case